Halfmoonly/feignx-plugin/README.md

   <img src="./feignx/pics/c2f.png">
 </div>

-Most importantly, FeignX supports configuration file parsing，such as yml/yaml/properties of
+2. OpenFeign Assistant supports configuration file parsing，such as yml/yaml/properties of

 - server.servlet.context-path

 - spring.mvc.servlet.path

-2. OpenFeign Assistant is sufficiently accurate with options, after many rounds of optimization.
+3. OpenFeign Assistant is sufficiently accurate with options, after many rounds of optimization.

-3. OpenFeign Assistant is sufficiently high-performance with Bilateral cache, after many rounds of optimization.
+4. OpenFeign Assistant is sufficiently high-performance with Bilateral cache, after many rounds of optimization.

 So, install the FeignX plugin as soon as possible!.